 The survey was conducted in September 2012 and is based on responses from executive compensation executives and professionals at 253 large and midsize U.S publicly traded companies.
 It found that 45 percent of respondents either made or will make changes to their executive pay programs in 2012 to further strengthen the link between pay and performance.
 Among these respondents, more than half (55 percent) are introducing or enhancing the emphasis on performance-based equity while 50 percent are changing the performance measures used to determine incentive payouts.
 These changes are occurring even though only 2 percent of respondents failed to gain majority shareholder support in their most recent say-on-pay votes.

-“While companies have generally received strong shareholder support during the first two years of say-on-pay voting, most are far from complacent as we head into year number three,” said Andy Goldstein, leader of Towers Watson’s executive compensation consulting practice for the central U.S., in a media release.
-“Even companies that received overwhelming shareholder support in 2012 are considering fine-tuning how they pay executives, and we’re seeing the most activity among those receiving less than 90 percent say-on-pay support.”
+“While companies have generally received strong shareholder support during the first two years of say-on-pay voting, most are far from complacent as we head into year number three,” said Andy Goldstein, leader of Towers Watson’s executive compensation consulting practice for the central U.S. “Even companies that received overwhelming shareholder support in 2012 are considering fine-tuning how they pay executives, and we’re seeing the most activity among those receiving less than 90 percent say-on-pay support.”

 The vast majority of companies (90 percent) state in their proxies that their executive compensation programs pay for performance.
 However, only 61 percent have conducted a pay-for-performance analysis that compares the company’s relative financial performance with its relative pay positioning.